yarins0/Backgammon_Mini/README.md

 Constants.py: Configuration constants and parameters used throughout the project.
 Board.py: Manages the game board state and visual representation.
 Utils.py: Utility functions used by multiple modules.

-Installation
-Prerequisites
+# Installation:
-Python 3.7 or higher installed on your system.
+Prerequisites- Python 3.7 or higher installed on your system.

 Installation Steps:
 Clone the Repository